dealingwith/mastrodon/README.md

 The main styles are in `src/pages/index.astro` and `src/components/MastodonPost.astro`.
 Modify these files to customize the appearance.

 ### Data Processing

-To modify how archive data is processed, edit `src/utils/loadArchive.ts`.
+- Not-public posts (e.g. follower-only) are excluded.

-By default, not-public posts (e.g. follower-only) are excluded.
+- You can configure display of reply posts in `config.ts` -- the default is `false`.
+Consider how other users might feel about displaying their usernames and profile links in your archive before turning this on.

 ### Link Previews
 Link previews are automatically generated for external URLs in posts.
 The system is optimized for build performance: